jerrymaaan/CSVthis/README.md

 1. First choose a file to analyse in the top left corner.
 Depending on the config.json the graphs should appear in the plot window.
 By left-clicking a graph its corresponding label will be shown.
-Left-click again hide it.
+Left-click again to hide it.
+Right-click to open context menu.
-2. The button "Selektieren" opens a new window to hide selected graphs from the plot window.
+2. The button "Select" opens a new window to hide selected graphs from the plot window.
-3. The button "Analysieren" opens another window which shows all plotted data points.
-Right click to set a start and end row in the table.
+3. The button "Analyse" opens another window which shows all plotted data points.
+Right-click to open context menu and set a start and end row in the table.
 If set correctly there should appear resulting values in the table beneath and some dashed lines in the plot window indicating set start and end value.

 ## Additional
-### Weird Curves
+### Weird curve behaviour
 If some curves in the plot can't be hidden via the select menu, try renaming the columns in the CSV file.
 Also rename the columns in the config.json.
 The following column names may